ShenJieSuzhou/Bend/README.md

 # Bend

-Bend is a massively parallel, high-level programming language.
+11Bend is a massively parallel, high-level programming language.

 Unlike low-level alternatives like CUDA and Metal, Bend has the feeling and features of expressive languages like Python and Haskell, including fast object